calcmogul/controls-engineering-in-frc/README.md

 ### Add more practical examples

-I'd also like to expand the introductions for each section and provide more examples like I did for the Kalman filter design to give the reader practice applying the skills discussed.
+I'd like to provide more examples like I did for the Kalman filter design to give the reader practice applying the skills discussed.

-### Teach topics better
+### Teach topics more thoroughly

 The probability section and math for stochastic systems needs examples.